beyondeye/Haxdroid/README.md

 Of course you need to have [OpenFL](http://www.openfl.org/documentation/setup/install-haxe/) and its dependencies installed.

 Additionally you need to install [HaxeUI](http://haxeui.org/download.jsp) and [Mockatoo](https://github.com/misprintt/mockatoo).
 Mockatoo is used only in unit tests.

 ##Development Roadmap
-The code for the Resource manager emulator already many of the important features of the original Android Resource Manager, but still need some work to complete all features.
+The code for the Resource manager emulator already implements many of the most important features of the original Android Resource Manager, but it still needs some work to be completed.

 The code supporting translating Android Widget to HaxeUI widget is limited to a small number widget, need more work to extend to more Widgets

-I am also considering the possibility of using a different UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))
+I am also considering the possibility of adding another UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))

 I will be happy to hear about suggestions and requests and I am open to collaborations.
 ##Usage